 Joel Bagg, Forage Development Specialist & District Sales Manager, Quality Seeds Ltd

-Boron deficiency shows up mainly on high-pH, sandy soils and is seen most frequently on droughty soils under dry conditions.
-In Ontario, it is more common east of the Niagara escarpment.
+Boron deficiency in alfalfa shows up mainly on higher pH (pH > 7.0), low organic matter, sandy-loam soils and is seen most frequently on droughty soils under dry conditions.
+Organic matter is normally the source of available boron to the plants.
+In Ontario, boron deficiency is more commonly seen east of the Niagara escarpment.

 Figure 1 - The alfalfa field, or patches in the field, assumes a bronze color.

 Figure 2 - Boron deficiency is characterized by a yellowing of the upper leaves of the plant, and is sometimes referred to as “yellow top”.
 Lower leaves will stay green.